goauthentik/authentik/website/blog/2024-02-20-release-2024-2-is-here/item.md

 -   ### Admin can see all of a user’s apps

     A new tab on the **User** details page now displays all applications to which the user has access.
-From the list of applications, the admin can drill down into a specific app and see details about the app, including a changelog on app modifications, any bindings, and the permissions on the app.
+From the list of applications, the admin can drill down into a specific app and see details about the app, including a changelog of app modifications, any bindings, and the permissions on the app.

 -   ### View Event volume with a new graph